The Truth about Transitions

 - It only took me a few years of observing that sad reality

 to stop listening to “conventional ‘wisdom.'”

-Different Strokes and Different Struggles
+Different Strokes for Different Struggles

 While those of us who struggle with transitions don’t find any of the phases of the process particularly effortless, there are people who struggle mightily with completions, and others for whom start-ups are the most troublesome part of transitioning.
 Then there are those poor souls for whom that “gap” is exactly where the transition breaks down.

 Some people experience the greatest difficulty with the transition between

 For those people, navigating that particular part of the transition feels more like forcing themselves to catapult out of a hammock on a hot day – leaving behind a good read and a a tall glass of iced tea – to run to the house at the other end of the lawn to attempt to answer a telephone before it stops ringing.